Trevor Lawrence Dazzles, Leads Clemson to CFP Title Game with Win vs. Notre Dame

 What's Next?

-Clemson will play the winner of Oklahoma vs. Alabama in the College Football Playoff Championship Game at Levi's Stadium on Jan.
+Clemson will play the winner of Oklahoma vs. Alabama in the College Football Playoff National Championship Game at Levi's Stadium on Jan.
 7.